 Four types of industrial machine to consider:

-• Lightweight: Similar to household machines in operation but more powerful.
+- Lightweight: Similar to household machines in operation but more powerful.
 Most similar to a home machine, but usually straight stitch only.
 Some lightweight machines can be fitted with parts that enable them to sew heavier weight materials easier (e.g. the Juki 8700).
 Personally, I almost wish I’d bought a cheaper lightweight machine instead of my walking foot for easier sewing of light weight materials.

-• Walking Foot: Utilising a moving foot on top and the feed dogs below to pull both the top and bottom layers, so thick seams stay aligned, but less suitable for lightweight fabrics.
+- Walking Foot: Utilising a moving foot on top and the feed dogs below to pull both the top and bottom layers, so thick seams stay aligned, but less suitable for lightweight fabrics.
 Excellent for backpack shoulder straps, upholstery, possibly overkill for many MYOG projects.
-I keep my domestic machine setup nearby for lighter stuff and zig zags.
+I keep my domestic machine set-up nearby for lighter stuff and zig zags.

-• Needle Feed: This type moves the needle to grab and guide fabric through the top, working with the feed dogs beneath.
+- Needle Feed: This type moves the needle to grab and guide fabric through the top, working with the feed dogs beneath.
 Often used commercially.

-• Zig Zag: very uncommon, but you can sometimes find a Singer 20U which is a lightweight affordable zig zag industrial.
+- Zig Zag: very uncommon, but you can sometimes find a Singer 20U which is a lightweight affordable zig zag industrial.

 No Sewing Machine?

 You could hand sew these guides if you have the patience, but I’d advice asking friends or family to borrow one, or if you live near a fairly large town or city there is a chance you might have a local maker or hack space.
 These are amazing community run projects where people share equipment and resources that it is prohibitive to own yourself.
 They are all unique, and some might lack a few things, but for example, my local hack space has: full size laser cutter, industrial and 2 domestic sewing machines, 3D printers, wood workshop, metal workshop including welders, vented painting room, and more.
-If you don’t read any further down this article, make sure to check if you have a local maker/hack space, and donate money to keep MYOG and DIY alive and accessible for everyone!
+All for anyone to use at any time, for less than a netflix subscription.

 Using Your Sewing Machine